KrzysztofLema/Egzaminy-ULC/README.md

 > **🎨 Inspired by "The Ugly Sketchbook" by [Tawnie Jeanne Studios](https://www.instagram.com/tawniejeannestudios?igshid=Y3l3aXltZ3NrNXN3)**
 This app was created as a learning project.
 While it has bugs and some imperfect code, it reflects the philosophy that it's better to create and improve something imperfect than to do nothing.

+**Note**: Some features are still in development and are not yet available in the public version of this project.
+The application code is currently in a private repository.

-## 🛠️ Features
+## 🛠️ Features (Partially Implemented)

-- 🎯 **Comprehensive Question Bank**: Access a wide range of questions tailored to ULC's requirements.
+- 🎯 **Comprehensive Question Bank**:
+   Access a wide range of questions tailored to ULC's requirements.
+(In-progress)
-- 📝 **Exam Simulation**: Practice under real exam-like conditions.
+- 📝 **Exam Simulation**:
+   Practice under real exam-like conditions.
+(In-progress)
-- 📊 **Progress Tracking**: Monitor your performance to identify strengths and areas for improvement.
+- 📊 **Progress Tracking**:
+   Monitor your performance to identify strengths and areas for improvement.
+(In-progress)
-- 🛠️ **Feature Flags**: Controlled feature rollouts powered by LaunchDarkly.
+- 🛠️ **Feature Flags**:
+   Controlled feature rollouts powered by LaunchDarkly.

----

 ## 🖥️ Supporting Ecosystem

 This project includes the following supporting components:

 1. **🖥️ macOS Application**:
    A lightweight macOS application was created to manage questions, providing an easy way to add, update, or delete entries in the JSON dataset.
+(Not yet released)

 2. **🌐 Backend API**:
    A backend built with [Vapor](https://vapor.codes/) is hosted on [Fly.io](https://fly.io/).
 It serves as the central hub for syncing question data and managing updates.
+(Not yet released)

 ## 🛠️ Built With